raxvan/cllio/README.md

 CLLIO (c++ low level io) wants to be a lightweight, ZERO warnings stream io and serialization abstraction layer.

 What cllio does not have:
-- complex serialization; no templates to write/read vectors or structures
+- no complex serialization code.
 - direct memory allocations
 - complex buffering logic

 What it should have:
 - 0 Warnings (W4) on "all" compilers
-- fast compile times, with minimal effort to integrate into project
+- minimal effort to integrate into project
 - usable functions without the need to write boilerplate
 - *EXTREME* error checking without performance sacrifice
 - no template overkill, functions should be easy to read with a debugger.